batikanturkmen/product-comparison-pipeline/README.md

 ### Setup

-Run `docker-compose up` command to run containerized services.
-You can use `docker-compose down` command to stop services.

 #### Requirements

 - Docker
 - Gradle
 - Java 8

-### Usage
+###### 1 Run dockerized services

+The project uses Apache Kafka and Cassandra services as docker containers.
+Run `docker-compose up` command to run containerized services.
+It takes about 3 to 5 minutes for all services to run on a computer.
+You should see `exit status 0; expected` in the terminal to proceed next step.

 Kafka Cluster and related components can be monitored and managed by Landoop UI at `http://localhost:3030/`.
 This UI helps us to see topics, schemas and connectors.

 ![Kafka Landoop UI](assets/landoop-ui.png)

+Note: You can use `docker-compose down` command to stop services.

+###### 2 Create topics and connectors in the container

+Run `chmod +x init-cluster.sh` than `./init-cluster.sh` to create worker, topics and connectors.

+Note: If streaming applications are run without the header being created, these applications will close itself shortly after running.
+Please make sure to create headers that the streamers will consume before moving on to the next step.

+###### 3 Build and run spring boot applications

+For building all applications use `gradle build` and after building run these applications with `gradle bootRun` command.
+Thanks to the multi-project structure provided by gradle, it is enough to run these commands only once in the root directory.

+### Usage

 ##### Retrieve All Data